AAFC-BICoE/dina-planning/docs/UserManual.md

 # AAFC-DINA User Manual

+## Collection

+A Collection represents the top entity that can contain material-sample.
+Top collections (or parent collections) generally represent a natural history collection or a laboratory.
+A collection can contain multiple sub-collection(s).

-## Groups
+## Group

-In DINA, groups are used to define a set of users.
-Mainly a natural history collection or a laboratory.
+Groups are used to define set of users for administration purpose (mostly permissions).
+They usually align with collections.
 A user can belong to more than 1 group.

 Groups are also used to defined who owns an object.
 For example, an object in the object store always belongs to a group.
 Objects can only have 1 owner.

-## Roles
+## Role

 Roles are specific to groups.
 A Collection Manager in Group A is not Collection Manager in Group B.